thradams/thradams.github.io/clang.md

 Updated 15 May 2020

+# Objetive

+Add minimum possible set of features to remove boilerplate code from C.

 When reading this document consider that the features are additions into C and not changes in C++.

 ## Member initializer